wbic16/phext-notepad/README.md

 Phext Notepad
 -------------
-phext notepad provides a reference implementation of 11 dimensional text in C#.
+phext notepad provides a reference implementation of 11 dimensional plain hypertext in C#.
+You can use this editor to test your tools and verify that your phext encoding is accurate.
+If you find any bugs in this implementation, please file a bug report!

 Phext-Based File Formats
 ------------------------